All Episodes

 Thank you.

-I don't know how we can uh conclude a treaty with Russia reducing nuclear weapons that does not include China.
+I don't know how we can conclude a treaty with Russia reducing nuclear weapons that does not include China.

 China's been increasing their military power for years now.

-And uh wait, you misunderstand this.
+Wait, you misunderstand this.

-This is not about China reducing nuclear weapons, is not about Russia reducing nuclear weapons, about us reducing ours.
+This is not about China reducing nuclear weapons.

-Yeah, but uh how does that help?
+Yeah, but how does that help?

-There's no it doesn't help.
+It doesn't help.

 That's the point.

-That's why I approach it.
+That's why I say that.

 Hey, by the way, get rid of your weapons.

-So what so what's the purpose of it?
+So what's the purpose of it?

 No, no, no, no, no.